 Can I have multiple tutors teaching, and being paid for the same session?

-If the tutors attached to the session have different payable times due to them i.e. only one of the tutors is paid an extra hour for opening and closing the venue, then use the tutor payroll confirmation on the class attendance tab to vary the payable time for each appropriate session for that tutor only.
+If the tutors attached to the session have different payable times due to them i.e. only one of the tutors is paid an extra hour for opening and closing the venue, then use the tutor payroll confirmation in the class attendance section to vary the payable time for each appropriate session for that tutor only.

 Tutor payable time can be either increased or decreased from the scheduled session time.